ftcolombo/DMD4VisualSHM/README.md

 # Diagnostic tool for SHM

-The dataset created by by Garrido et al.<sup>1</sup> includes videos of the free response of a beam with different health conditions.
-With the goal of applying DMD to low-quality images, we corrupted the videos in this dataset to have lower resolution and frame rate and additional Gaussian white noise.
+The dataset created by Garrido et al.<sup>1</sup> also includes videos of the free response of a beam with several health conditions.
+Each video record contains the free motion of a beam with cracks in different positions and sizes.
+With the goal of assessing DMD's ability to work with low-quality images, we corrupted the videos in this dataset to have lower resolution and frame rate and additional Gaussian white noise.

 To evaluate the results illustrated in this section, you can compile the codes in the Folder *DiagnosticTool* in the following order:
 1. initial_modeselection4diagnostics.m